 American Express vs Visa and Mastercard:

-American Express issues credit cards (as does Discover).
+In addition to being a card network, American Express issues credit cards (as does Discover) as well.
 Visa and Mastercard do not.
 So Amex actually has a lot more control over the cards on its network, at least in terms of interest rates, fees and rewards.

 Visa and Mastercard are accepted at more than 11 million U.S. merchant locations.
-American Express added 1.6 million U.S. merchant locations in 2018, for a total of more than 10 million.
+American Express added 1.6 million U.S. merchant locations in 2018, now reaching a total of more than 10 million.

 Amex cards work in about 160 countries and territories.
 Visa and Mastercard are both accepted in over 200.

 Some credit card issuers have American Express, Visa and Mastercard offers.
-Those issuers include Bank of America, U.S. Bank and Wells Fargo.
+Those issuers include U.S. Bank and Wells Fargo.

-Chase, Barclays and Capital One issue Visa and Mastercard credit cards but not Amex cards.
+Citi, Chase, Bank of America, Barclays and Capital One issue Visa and Mastercard credit cards but not Amex cards.

 PNC and TD Bank only offer Visa cards, and you may find banks that are exclusive to Mastercard, too.